jacksonbull87/tiktok-dreams/README.md

 There are multiple directions we can go from here, but that depends on the question being asked.
 IMO, with today's top 40 market being dominated by pop and hip-hop songs, are we starting to see a resurgence in rock songs or is this just a fluke?
 In order to find the answer, we'll need to gather historical data on the USA Top 50 playlist and then take a look at how the distribution of genre has changed over time.
 However, the api I am using to collect data doesn't permit historical access to the USA Spotify Top 50.
 But I do have access to historical Top 200 data.
 So let's  grab every weekly Spotify Top 200 chart from January 5th, 2020 (Sunday) and September 13th, 2020 (Wednesday); each chart is separated by a 7-day period.

-`date_list = [str(x)[:10] for x in list(pd.date_range(start="2020-01-01",end="2020-10-15", freq="W"))]`
+Step 1: Create a list of dates we can make our api call with `date_list = [str(x)[:10] for x in list(pd.date_range(start="2020-01-01",end="2020-10-15", freq="W"))]`

-Now let's loop through this list and extract every Spotify Top 200 Chart in the USA region, parse it, and save each chart as a separate csv file.
+Step 2: Loop through `date_list` and extract every Spotify Top 200 Chart in the USA region, parse it, and save each chart as a separate csv file.

 ![](/images/getting_top200_data.png)

-Let's look at the value counts for `historic_top200usa['track_genre']`.
-As you can see above, the genre tags can get quite specific.
+Step 3: Look at the value counts for `historic_top200usa['track_genre']`.
+As you can see below, the genre tags can get quite specific.
 Most people probably don't know the difference between "pop" and "post-teen pop" or "philly rap" or "nyc rap".
 ![](/images/genre_value_counts.png)

 In order to simply this, let's create a new feature that labels each track as either "pop", "rap/hip-hop", "country", "rock" using regex

 `import map_genre`

 `historic_top200usa['major genre'] = historic_top200usa['track_genre'].apply(lambda x: map_genre(str(x)))`

 ![](/images/total_genre_counts.png)